skip to Main Content

 5. Ask your vet for food recommendations.

 Your dog’s pancreas needs time to rest and recover, so a gentle diet is key.
 Ask your vet to recommend safe foods for your dog to eat.
-Pamela’s veterinarian recommended a very specific type of baby food, but each dog and vet will be different.
+Pamela’s veterinarian recommended a specific type of prescription food, but each dog and vet will be different.

 In general, highly digestible, low-fat foods are best.
-And for long-term support, your vet may even recommend a new dog food in order to prevent chronic pancreatitis.
+For long-term support, your vet may even recommend a new dog food to prevent chronic pancreatitis.

 6. Don’t force them to eat or drink.